keyboard2769/nb-kosui/README.md

 #### logic
-- basically a bunch of model class mimics [programmable logic controller](https://en.wikipedia.org/wiki/Programmable_logic_controller) instructions and devices like Timer, Stpper, Flicker, Pulse-Generator, etc.
+- basically a bunch of model class mimics [programmable logic controller](https://en.wikipedia.org/wiki/Programmable_logic_controller) instructions and devices like Timer, Stepper, Flicker, Pulse-Generator, etc.
-- all of these devices is suppossed to run in a scan loop. so, thus, in processing, it is THE `draw()`.
+- all of these devices is supposed to run in a scan loop. so, thus, in processing, it is THE `draw()`.

 #### model
 - basically wrapper classes for processing.core.data,
-  and do some tedious file io operations.
+  and do some tedious file IO operations.
-- some data representation is rearranged for dealing with the two UI thread and outwarded read/write.
+- some data representation is rearranged for dealing with the two UI thread and out-warded read/write.

 #### utility
 - a bunch of singleton classes provides lots of all singing all dancing utility functions.
-- some of them is referred as a "manager" or "coorditanor" for UI components, they might work only under the certain UI thread.
+- some of them is referred as a "manager" or "coordinator" for UI components, they might work only under the certain UI thread.

 #### test